flinker-app/docsfx/docs/ifc-viewer-optimization-and-load-times-for-power-bi.md

   * You can distribute models across multiple datasets/reports.
   * You can scale hardware and Power BI capacity as your projects grow.

+* **Reusable, efficient Semantic Model**

+  * IFC data can be stored as a Fabric Semantic Model.
+  * Even if the model has 20+ tables and tens of millions of rows, each report only queries the data needed for its visuals (e.g. door counts, area by zone, selected buildings) – the full dataset is never pulled into the PBIX.

 ## Power BI Service: Background Jobs & Scheduling

 For best user experience, run heavy optimisation and loading **in the background** using Power BI Service: